filiperomero2/RT-Metagenomics/README.md

     (5) the absolute path for the krona taxonomic database directory;
     (6) the number of processing threads (Optional)

+Users are encouraged to always provide absolute paths.
+The directory in (1) is the one that contains one subdirectory per sample with associated fastq files.

 Please notice that the --realtime mode is still unavailable.
-Users are encourage to always provide absolute paths.

 ### Examples